Close Menu

 3. Technology & Film (The “Silly Little Hobbits” Effect)

 Wellington is “Wellywood.”
 The film industry, spurred by Weta Workshop and Peter Jackson’s legacy, needs interns in digital marketing, production coordination, post-production, and VFX support.
-Beyond film, NZ’s tech sector (or “Silicon Wairarapa”) is hungry for software development, UX design, and cybersecurity talent, especially in fintech and health tech.
+Beyond film, NZ’s tech sector (or “Silicon Wairarapa”) is hungry for talent in software development, UX design, and cybersecurity, especially in fintech and health tech.

 4. Tourism & Hospitality